OptimusPrimus/dcase2019_task1b/README.md

 ## Description
 This repository contains CP-JKU Student team's submission for [DCASE Challenge 2019](http://dcase.community/challenge2019/).
-A technical report describing this system will be available on the DCASE homepage as soon as official evaluation results are available.
+A technical report describing this system is available here: http://dcase.community/documents/challenge2019/technical_reports/DCASE2019_Primus_75.pdf.
 We need to stress that self trained results might differ slightly from the ones described in the report, since we do not seed the random number generator manually.
-We therefore additionally provide all the files necessary to recreate our submissions in  folders `tmp/data/{no_da, mse_da_0, mse_da_1, mi_da}`.
+We therefore additionally provide all the files necessary to recreate our DCASE Challenge submissions in  folders `tmp/data/{no_da, mse_da_0, mse_da_1, mi_da}`.

 For a detailed description of task, data set, and baseline, see: http://dcase.community/challenge2019/task-acoustic-scene-classification